Types Of Support And Therapy For Alzheimer's

 Aside from medication, there are several other methods for supporting those with Alzheimer's in maintaining cognition and keeping mental abilities as sharp as possible.
 Staying mentally, socially, and physically active can contribute to overall health and well-being.
 Therapy may also be beneficial for individuals with Alzheimer's and their families.

-Can therapy help clients manage Alzheimer's?
+Can therapy for Alzheimer's help manage the condition?

 Therapy may be valuable for helping those with Alzheimer's manage their symptoms.
 Because an Alzheimer's diagnosis can be distressing for the individual and their loved ones, therapy may also be useful for navigating the emotions surrounding the disease and any additional mental health conditions that may arise, such as anxiety or depression.